DanaAlesmael/Hospital-Robot-Face/README.md

 * The dimenssions were followed, as seen in the posted picture names IpadDim.
 * The stand has 4 holes on its base to help attaching it to the robot's body.
-* The Ipad cover was located ... for easier communication process.
+* The Ipad cover was not located straight for easier communication process.
+The material for this part should be soft for easier placement of the ipad and to avoid damaging it.
 * The company's shortcut (SM) was attached to the back of the ipad stand to give the work credit.